Ltotheois/Pyckett/README.md

 See the respective help functions (by adding *--help* after the command) to see their syntax.

-If SPFIT and SPCAT cannot be executed via *spfit* and *spcat* (if they are not in your PATH or have different names) point to them by setting the *PYCKETT_SPFIT_PATH* and *PYCKETT_SPCAT_PATH* environment variables to their full paths.

 # Examples

 You can read files from the SPFIT/SPCAT universe with the following syntax